Erlanger Health System

-- In fiscal year 2016-2017, 3,673 children were admitted to Children’s Hospital and more than 58.080 were treated in the Emergency Department, outpatient surgery, and outpatient clinics.
+- In fiscal year 2022, 3,992 children were admitted to Children’s Hospital at Erlanger and more than 113,167 were treated in the Emergency Department, outpatient surgery, and outpatient clinics.

-- The Erlanger North Hospital is the site of Erlanger’s Sleep Disorders Center, accredited by the American Academy of Sleep Medicine, as well as the Senior’s Program, an inpatient unit addressing complex mental and physical problems associated with aging.
-Erlanger North also opened inpatient beds in June 2015.
+- Erlanger North Hospital is the site of Erlanger’s Sleep Disorders Center, accredited by the American Academy of Sleep Medicine.

 - Erlanger Medical Group, a partnership between Erlanger and UT College of Medicine Chattanooga and comprised of over 200 physicians and 56 practices, offers care in specialties ranging from family medicine to fellowship trained cardiologist.

 - Erlanger Cancer Center offers an extensive clinical research program and the most advanced technology in radiation therapy, as well as a Resource Center, community outreach programs and support groups for cancer patients.

 - Erlanger has the region’s only kidney transplant program and offers the less invasive laparoscopic kidney removal.

 - Erlanger was the first Chest Pain Center in Tennessee, Georgia, or Alabama, sixth in the U.S. accredited by the Society of Chest Pain Centers and Providers and 16th in the U.S. to earn the highest level Accredited Chest Pain Center with PCI.